Insta360Develop/CameraSDK-Android/README.md

 Scan from camera

 > Note: This is a time-consuming operation and needs to be processed in a child thread.
+Not recommended for non-essential situations, you can get the file path and store it after shooting.

 ```
 List<WorkWrapper> list = WorkUtils.getAllCameraWorks(